If you’re an active stock trader, then you know that time is money, and quick access to the best data is critical.

 A stock charting app allows you to learn about technical analysis through employing various indicators and tools while performing screening, backtesting and forecasting for stocks.

 While there are free stock charting apps, which we’ll cover below, usually the best options involve spending a bit of money.

 - stock news apps

-- investment research websites and software and
+- investment research websites and

-- stock analysis apps.
+- stock analysis apps and software.

 The features of stock charting apps vary, so it’s important to choose one that has the tools, technical indicators and charting features you need.